Panmunjom axe murder incident: Aftermath

+Swagger stick

 General William J. Livsey, who was the commanding general of the Eighth US Army in South Korea from 1984 to 1987, publicly carried a swagger stick that was carved from wood collected from the tree at the center of the incident.
 The swagger stick was ceremoniously passed on to General Louis C. Menetrey when Livsey retired from his command.